 To make this comparison fair and practical, I have grouped the options into three price tiers that represent the real choices available to beginners in 2026:

-• Budget DIY (£15-30): Kratky mason jars, plastic bottle gardens, homemade DWC buckets.
+Kratky mason jars, plastic bottle gardens, homemade DWC buckets.
 You source the components yourself and build the system from scratch.
+Skills learned apply to every future system you’ll ever build.
+See our kratky jar setup guide for the cheapest entry point.

-• Mid-range pre-built (£60-100): Click and Grow Smart Garden 3, LetPot 12-pod, Ahopegarden, iDOO systems.
+Click and Grow Smart Garden 3, LetPot 12-pod, Ahopegarden, iDOO systems.
 These are plug-and-play countertop units with built-in LED lights and pre-seeded pods.
+See our 7 best hydroponic starter kits guide for detailed reviews.

-• Premium systems (£150-300): Click and Grow Smart Garden 9 Pro, Plantaform Rejuvenate, Lettuce Grow Farmstand Nook, vertical tower systems.
+Click and Grow Smart Garden 9 Pro, Plantaform Rejuvenate, Lettuce Grow Farmstand Nook, vertical tower systems.
 Larger capacity, app connectivity, and advanced features.
+See our 7 best smart hydroponic systems guide for the full premium tier overview.

 Growth quality: does expensive equipment grow better plants?